osquery/osquery/libraries/cmake/source/sleuthkit/README.md

 Copy the generated files: `tsk/tsk_config.h`, `tsk/tsk_incs.h`

-# Windows
+## Windows

-The solution file under `src/win32/tsk-win.sln` is used to build and the various compiler options used have been copied and hardcoded in our CMake.
+The solution file under `src/win32/tsk-win.sln`, used to build and the various compiler options used, has been copied and hardcoded in our CMake.